Global Days of Action on Military Spending

 - 400 million children receiving low-income healthcare for a year

-Last year, as part of the international Global Days of Action, activists in 50 cities and towns from Berkeley to Boston organized events to raise consciousness about the need to responsibly reduce the Pentagon budget AND the need to fully fund human needs.
-This year we are more ambitious with plans to link these and other local actions to impact what will be a fierce debate this April over the U.S. budget, to longer term national budget campaigns like the Congressional Progressive Caucus’s People’s Budgets and the Pentagon Budget Campaign, and to roll back the militarization of our borders and police, as well as the military’s devastating on the environment and women.
+Last year, as part of the international Global Days of Action, activists across the country organized more than 30 actions, with 116 held worldwide.
+This year we are more ambitious with plans to link these and other local actions to to help build longer term national budget campaigns like the Congressional Progressive Caucus’s People’s Budgets and the Pentagon Budget Campaign, as well to shape future budget debates by engaging members of Congress and challengers during the critically important mid-term Congressional elections.

-We are in the process of developing resources, action ideas, and a tool kit for organizations and local activists.
+We are in the process of developing resources, action ideas, and a tool kit for organizations and local activists, with our web page (http://demilitarize.org/gdams-usa/)coming on line February 15.

-Actions can include visiting Congressional offices and post card/phone call campaigns, sharing information on social media, and solidary actions with immigrants, Muslims and others who are most vulnerable to Trump regime repression.
-Events can include organizing public forums like the one planned in Cambridge with Noam Chomsky or public readings of Martin Luther King Jr.’s “Beyond Vietnam” speech on this 50th anniversary of his condemnation of the triple evils of racism, militarism and extreme materialism.
-You can organize or join vigils and protest actions at federal buildings and demonstrations outside (or inside!) hideously profitable war-related industries and corporations, not to mention penny polls outside subway entrances or in your town square.
+Actions can include visiting Congressional offices and buttonholing people running for office, post card/phone call campaigns, sharing information via social media, solidary actions with immigrants, Muslims and others who are most vulnerable to Trump regime repression, and developing joint actions with climate justice groups.
+They can include protest actions like the April 16 “Shout Heard Around the World” nuclear disarmament protest at Hanscom Air Force Base and readings of Martin Luther King Jr.’s “Beyond Vietnam” speech as in the run up to the Poor People’s Campaign, on the 50th anniversary of MLK’s last campaign.
+We look forward to vigils and protest actions at federal buildings and demonstrations outside (or inside!) hideously profitable war-related industries and corporations, not to mention penny polls outside subway entrances or in your town square.

 We are also eager for your ideas and suggestions.